ENGAGE STUDENTS - EMPOWER TEACHERS - TRANSFORM SCHOOLS

 After several years of standing in front of high school classes, delivering traditional lectures and administering the standard flavor of assessments, I realized that although students often fared well in that environment neither the students nor I felt overly fulfilled by the experience.
 I took the risk and embarked on a new path, one that empowered students to shape their own experiences, attack real problems, and, to a great degree, shape their own learning experience.
 I felt if suddenly content had a purpose.
 I have had middle school students devise plans for resettlement of refugees from Syria and Afghanistan in a small Georgia community.
 I watched them carry on conversations with adults involved in refugee relocation in cities around the United States.
 I have watched students create playgrounds for shopping center developments and create plans for decreasing traffic congestion in neighborhoods, making presentations to city government officials.
 Mostly, I watched students learn by doing, shifting classes from teacher driven to student driven.

 After completing high school in a small, rural but eclectic community in the Texas Panhandle I attended Southern Methodist University in Dallas, Texas where I received a BA in Social Sciences in 1973.
-In 1993, I gained a MEd. in Secondary School Administration from the University of Missouri, St. Louis.
+In 1993, I gained a MEd. in Secondary School Admin. from the University of Missouri, St. Louis.

 I love to see students take risks, unafraid of failure, attacking real problems, and feel the accomplishment from a display of their work in public exhibitions.
 I enjoy watching teachers feel comfortable with the unpredictable nature of organic learning, helping create structure and acting as mentors.
 There is nothing more rewarding that walking into a classroom that is fully engaged in active learning, moving from activity to activity, developing the key skills of collaboration, communication, critical thinking, and creativity.